 - The patient suffered damages as a result of that breach.

-To prove medical malpractice, the injured party must present medical expert testimony that there was a standard of care breach that caused damages.
-Even before a claim is filed, the injured party needs to retain a qualified medical expert who can support the claim.
-Thus, to pursue a medical negligence claim successfully, it is critical to hire attorneys who can retain competent and qualified experts.
+To prove medical malpractice, the injured party must present medical expert testimony that a standard of care breach caused damages.
+Even before a claim is filed, the injured party must retain a qualified medical expert who can support the claim.
+Thus, to pursue a medical negligence claim successfully, hiring attorneys who can retain competent and qualified experts is critical.

 What is the statute of limitations for medical malpractice in Delaware?